ggeorgovassilis/spring-rest-invoker/README.md

 Again the solution is to provide your own RestTemplate, see the previous section.

-#### I need to parametrize the mapping URL depending on the execution environment
+#### I need to parametrise the mapping URL depending on the execution environment

-Just use property placeholders in the URL, i.e.:
+Just use property place holders in the URL, i.e.:

 ```java
 @RequestMapping(value = "${serverIp}/join-accounts", method = RequestMethod.POST)